ansys/pymapdl/doc/source/user_guide/mapdl.rst

 ~~~~~~~~~~~~~~~~~~~~~
 There are several PyMAPDL-specific environment variables that can be
 used to control the behavior or launching of PyMAPDL and MAPDL, including those
-described in the follwoing table.
+described in the following table.

 +---------------------------------+-------------------------------------------------+
 | ``ANSYSLMD_LICENSE_FILE``       | License file or IP address (192.168.0.16).      |